Sara Ballingall

-Sara Ballingall (born c.
-1972–1973) is a Canadian former actress.
+Sara Ballingall (born 13 July 1973) is a Canadian former actress.
 She is best known for playing Melanie Brodie in the teen drama television series Degrassi Junior High and Degrassi High.

 Acting career

 On Degrassi, Ballingall played the role of Melanie Brodie, a "skinny schoolgirl with crooked teeth" who had romantic feelings towards Archie "Snake" Simpson, played by Stefan Brogren.
 She was named a UNICEF Goodwill Ambassador along with her co-stars in April 1989.
 Ballingall left the series in 1990.